nithikalisamy/google-flightsearch-serenity-framework/README.md

 # Flight Search By Google
-This repository implements Serenity BDD to perform automation tests on the Google Flight search functionality.
+This repository uses Serenity BDD to perform automation tests on the Google Flight search functionality.

 ## Set up ##